bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/02_Issues.rst

 listed in the CLASSPATH.
 The default COMPSs installation automatically inserts this package into the CLASSPATH but it may have been overwritten or deleted.
-Please check that your environment variable CLASSPATH containts the ``compss-engine.jar`` location by running the following
+Please check that your environment variable CLASSPATH contains the ``compss-engine.jar`` location by running the following
 command:

 .. code-block:: console